Learn in the city. Lead in the world.

 Top 10 Majors

-Total tuition and fees based on 2015 costs for 12 credits/semester over two semesters (24 credits total)
+Total tuition and mandatory fees based on 2016 costs for 15 credits/semester over two semesters (30 credits total)

 Choosing a course of study is a key decision in your academic career.
 Northeastern provides more than 70 undergraduate and graduate program within these colleges: